 Share why you want to work at the company and in this role.
 This is your opportunity to show you did your research.
 Show you understand the company and its mission and explain why you are excited to apply for the role.
 If you had informational interviews or informal conversations with people you know who work for the company, mention what you learned from them.

-I like to include a short summary section wrapping everything up.
+I like to include a summary section wrapping everything up.
 For example, “Given my journalism and marketing experience and specialization in writing for millennial women, I will be able to contribute to [company name] team right away.
 Thank you for your consideration.”
 You don’t need to specify how they can contact you since they have all your contact info at the top of the letter and in your resume.
 If there are any logistics they need to know like that you are currently living in New York City but would move to Chicago for the role or any of the specifics they might have asked for like your salary range or the date you could start, include that in this section.

 When you are applying online, use a common, easy-to-read font and simple formatting because the applicant tracking software might not be able to read more complicated formatting.
 Save your cover letter as a PDF so the formatting doesn’t change and save it as your first and last name and cover letter.
 Read your cover letter over multiple times for any typos and grammatical errors before sending it off!